patoninho1/Serveur-flotte-de-vehicules-autonomes/README.md

 ##Testing client:

-- Open index.html in the "Test client" floders (js have to be alowed by your webrowser)
+- Open index.html in the "Test client" floders (js have to be alowed by your webrowser).
-- Wait until google maps API is loaded
+- Wait until google maps API is loaded.
-- Login using the test creditential (Login "bob" Password "mdpbob")
+- Login using the test creditential (Login "bob" Password "mdpbob").
 - Now you can use the left pannel to create new vehicle, send them were you want, groupe them, or delet them.

 ##Rules: